 New Earth Paradigm

-In the New Earth Paradigm, we hold a participatory, interconnected worldview.
+In the New Earth Paradigm, Conscious Leaders hold a participatory, interconnected worldview.
 We begin to perceive the individual parts themselves and the inter-relations of the parts within a holistic relational system.
-We start to realise that the organisation is not actually a machine, it is an emergent adaptive system that is continuously sensing and responding to its ever-changing environment.
-As we perceive this living organisation, we also begin to see that it thrives by enlivening all its stakeholders and creating flourishing futures for all life.
-We regain our sense of purpose as stewards of life on Earth, not plunderers.
-We start to create the space to heal ourselves and feel more connected again to real life.
+It is then we start to realise that the organisation is not actually a machine, it is an emergent adaptive system that is continuously sensing and responding to its ever-changing environment.
+As we perceive this living organisation, we also begin to see that it thrives by enlivening all its stakeholders and creating flourishing futures for all of life.
+This change in mindset enables us to regain our sense of purpose as stewards of life on Earth, not plunderers.
+We can then create the space to heal ourselves and feel more connected again to real life.

 “Systems Thinking is the discipline for discerning relationships and context that are not obvious.”